mjosc/portfolio/README.md

 ## Overview

 ### Capstone
 An exploration of genealogical data visualizations.
-This project is mostly private but there are a few raw back-end playground files with an attempt to explore OrientDB's graph API alongside the SparkJava web framework.
+This project is mostly private but included here are a few raw back-end playground files with an attempt to explore OrientDB's graph API alongside the SparkJava web framework.
 Also included are some front-end login/signup pages built with React.

 ### EncFS
 An encrpyted filesystem implementing the FUSE interface (OSXFuse) in order to avoid direct interaction with the kernel.
 The encryption algorithms are provided via the cryptography library.